mayurpatil-in/SmartBILL_Desktop_Application/README.md

-﻿# SmartBILL_Desktop_Application
+﻿# SmartBILL Desktop Application.
-SmartBILL software built with C#, WPF MVVM, .NET 4.8.1, SAP Crystal Report SP 37, and SQL Server 16.
+SmartBILL software built with C#, WPF MVVM, .NET 4.8.1, SAP Crystal Report SP 37, and SQL Server 22.
 This solution provides a user-friendly interface for efficient billing, integrated reporting, and seamless data management.
 Ideal for businesses looking to streamline their billing process using modern and reliable technologies.

 ![Permotion](./images/desktop.png)